 There is an infinite number of shapes in the world.

 Next time you see artwork or something interesting, try to study the shapes behind it.
 Develop that into a habit.
 Also, try to recreate what you have seen.
 Initially, it might be a bit difficult, but this habit can make you a wonderful artist over a period.

 Frequently Asked Questions

 How can you use shapes to create a composition?

 Various shapes are used to create a visually interesting composition.
 Heavier shapes are placed at the bottom of the composition to anchor it, while lighter shapes are used at the top to create a sense of movement.
 You can also try using organic shapes to create a more natural look.
-By considering some of these factors, you can use shapes to create an eye-catching and well-balanced composition.
+Considering some of these factors, you can use shapes to create an eye-catching, well-balanced composition.

 How can you use shape to create movement in a painting?

 By carefully selecting the shapes and placement of objects, an artist can control the flow of a viewer’s eye across the canvas.
 Artists often use lines and the order of shapes to create movement.
 Objects placed closer will appear to move faster than those further apart.
 Overlapping shapes, too, can create a sense of movement.

 What are the differences between positive and negative shapes?

 Positive shapes are the actual objects in a piece of art, while negative shapes are the spaces between those objects.
 Positive shapes are the main subjects of a piece of art.
 They can be geometric, like circles and squares, or organic, like flowers and leaves.
 On the other hand, negative shapes are the spaces between positive shapes.